codingneverends/Project_VQA/Papers/SecondSet/__note.md

 Achives state-of-art result of 3 VQA-Med(ImageCLEF2018,ImageCLEF2019,VQA-RAD) datasets..main metric score excees by 0.2%,1.4%,1.1%

 # Hybrid deep learning model for answering visual medical questions

+The classification of medical questions based on a BERT model Extraction  of  medical  image  features  by  a  hybrid  deep  learning  model of VGG and ResNet Text  feature extraction using a Bi-LSTM mode
+By combining features extracted on classifier based on softmax layer we get most accuarate answer

+on using various optimistaion algorith on ImageCLEF2019 dataset -- Adam and SGD performed better.

+# Optimal Deep Neural Network-Based Model for Answering Visual Medical Question

+The classification of medical questions based on a BERT model EfficientNet as a deep learning model to extract visual features Text Feature extracted using Bi-LSTM
+Combined features using an attention model we used an adaptive genetic algorithm to determine the optimal deep learning parameters

+Performed better than runs of ImageCLEF 2019 participants

+# TYPE-AWARE MEDICAL VISUAL QUESTION ANSWERING

+CNN - Convlutional NN
+RNN - Recurrent NN -- low memmory -- can create loops LSTM - Long Short Term Memmory -- Contatins memmory cell -- better than RNN Bi-LSTM - Bidirectional LSTM -- more better
+VGG - Visual Geometry Group - standard deep CNN